Longan-Labs/XIAO_MMWARE_RES/README.md

 ## Getting Started

-This "Getting Started" section aims to quickly guide you through the initial setup and basic usage of the Human Detection Sensor Kit.
+This section aims to quickly guide you through the initial setup and basic usage of the Human Detection Sensor Kit.
 The circuit board of the kit comes pre-soldered with a XIAO ESP32 C3 microcontroller and a 24GHz mmWave sensor.
 Due to the comprehensive documentation already available for the XIAO ESP32 C3 and 24GHz mmWave Sensor, this section will provide only a brief overview.

 ### How to Start